-While many would love to take off to France for a weekend of culinary indulgence, sometimes that’s just not in the cards.
-Here’s the good news, though — Miami has many French restaurants that can gastronomically transport guests to the cafés of Paris, the countryside vineyards of Normandy, and the seaside bistros of St. Tropez.
-Here are the best 12 French restaurants in Miami listed in geographical order from north to south.Read More
+While many would love to take off to France for a weekend of culinary indulgence, sometimes that’s not in the cards.
+Here’s the good news, though — Miami has many French restaurants that can gastronomically transport guests to the cafés of Paris, the countryside vineyards of Normandy, and the seaside cafes of St. Tropez.
+The best 14 French restaurants in Miami are listed in geographical order from north to south.Read More

 Bouillabaisse, steak frites, croque monsieurs, and escargots — oui oui